-Sue: I wish I did!
-I’m still enjoying it, though.
+Sue: I wish I could!
+I’m still enjoying this, though.
 I just hope it makes sense at the end.

 Aldo and Royce find Romana still attached to the navigator’s chair.

-Sue: She’s the only person I know who can take charge when she’s the one who’s tied up.
+Sue: Romana is the only person I know who can still take charge of a situation when she’s the one who’s tied up.
 She’s brilliant.

-The Doctor follows Biroc though a landscape of black and white photographs.
+The Doctor follows Biroc through a landscape comprised entirely of black and white photographs.

-Sue: OK, I’m completely lost.
+Sue: Okay, I’m lost.
 Where are they now?
-Which letter of the alphabet is this universe?
-They are having a nightmare lighting that chroma…
+Which letter of the alphabet is this universe in?
+Oh, and they’re having a nightmare lighting that chroma…

-K9 enters Rorvik’s ship but he is immediately thrown back off.
+K9 enters Rorvik’s ship but is immediately thrown back off again.

 Sue: Hopkirk!
 No!
-That was twenty grand you just wrecked.
-K9 is having a horrible time of it this week.
+That was 20 grand you just wrecked.
+K9 is having a terrible time this week.

 The crew search the ship for Romana.

 Sue: This lot are idiots.
-The first place I would look is under that gold blanket right in front of their faces.
-It’s just common sense, which this lot don’t seem to have.
+The first place I would look is under that gold blanket right in front of them.
+It’s common sense, which this lot don’t seem to have.

 One of the crew decides to investigate the ship’s power supply.

 Sue: He’s dead.
-Whenever people investigate the main routings in horror films, they are always the next one to die.
+Whenever people decided to investigate the main routeings in horror films, they are always the next to die.

-Romana discovers that the hull of the ship is made from dwarf star alloy, which explains why it is so heavy.
+The ship’s hull is made from dwarf star alloy, which explains why it is so heavy.

 Lane not only survives, he leaves the ship and finds Romana hiding outside.

 Sue: ****ing hell!
-Someone on Doctor Who has peripheral vision!
+Someone on Doctor Who with peripheral vision!
 I may faint.

 Sue: Meanwhile, on Zelda…

-Back then, the Tharil’s ran a mighty empire.
+Back when the Tharil’s ran a mighty empire…

 Sue: Ooh, a lioness.
-They are very cute but I keep expecting them to start singing something from Cats.
+They’re cute, but I keep expecting them to start singing something from Cats.

 The wounded Tharil takes Romana’s hand and they both disappear.

 Sue: Oh, **** it.
 I give up.
-I’m just going to go with it instead.
+I’m just going to go with it.

 The Doctor sits down for lunch.

-Sue: That’s the very same table from the other place.
-That’s a bit cheap…
+Sue: That’s the same table from the other place.
+That’s a bit cheap.

 Sue: Oh, it is the same table.
-I don’t understand this but it’s ****ing clever.
+I don’t understand this at all, but it’s ****ing clever.

-Rorvik tries to motivate his men but they are much more interested in their packed lunches.
+Rorvik tries to motivate his men, who are much more interested in their packed lunches.

 Sue: This is brilliantly done.
-It’s so much more believable.
+It’s believable.
 Real people.
 Real idiots.

-The Doctor is appalled when he discovers that the Tharil empire was built on slavery.
+The Doctor is appalled when he discovers the Tharil empire was built on slavery.

 Sue: ****ing lions.
-You can trust them as far as you can throw them.
+You can’t trust them, you know.

-The episode concludes with… erm…. er… let’s just say that it’s a very strange cliffhanger.
+And then the episode concludes with… Erm… Er… Let’s just say it’s a very strange cliffhanger indeed.

 Sue: It looks fantastic, the direction is stunning and the acting is great.
-I don’t have a clue what is going on but I don’t care anymore.
-I’m just going with it.
+I don’t have a clue what is going on, but I don’t care anymore.
+I’m just going to go with it.

 The Doctor butts heads with Rorvik.

-Sue: Tom Baker is very good in this one.
-He’s very intense.
-I think he’s trying to concentrate on the plot as well.
+Sue: Tom Baker is very good in this.
+He’s so intense.
+I think he’s actually trying to concentrate on the plot as well.

-Sue: And now Tom’s gone over the top.
-He was walking a tightrope back there but I think he just fell off it.
+Sue: And now Tom’s gone completely over the top.
+He was walking a tightrope and he just fell off it.

-Sue: This is what I meant when I said on the radio that human villains are much better than alien monsters.
-This guy is so much scarier than an Ice Warrior.
+Sue: This is what I meant when I said on the radio the other day that human villains are better than the alien monsters.
+This guy is much scarier than an Ice Warrior.
 And you could bump into him in the street.

 Biroc urges the Doctor to do nothing.